linagora/linshare/documentation/EN/epics/new-admin-portal/story-35-admin-view-mime-policies-list.md

 #### Preconditions

-* Given that i am super-admin or admin in LinShare
+* Given that i am super-admin or nested admin in LinShare
 * I logged-in to Admin portal successfully

 #### Description